softplus/esp01-fast-button/README.md

        2. Get MQTT server's IP address
        3. save cached connection information (BSSID, IPs, etc)
        4. connect & send MQTT packets
     3. If no valid settings:
        1. Jump to OTA mode below

 2. Blink a bit and pull own power plug
 3. If someone's still pushing the button, refresh the wifi connection cache
 4. Wait 4 seconds
-5. If someone's still pushing the button, start OTA mode
+5. If someone's still pushing the button, start OTA mode (blink at 0.5Hz)
 6. Remain in OTA mode 5 minutes, await connection
 7. If connection: remain in OTA mode for 5 minutes